 Naturally, all this debauchery and cruelty didn't make him very popular with the citizens.
 As early as 62 AD a conspiracy was plotted against him, but he found out three years later and had all those involved executed.
 By 68 AD Rome was in chaos, nearly bankrupt and threatened by foreign invasions.
 All stuff Nero didn't care about.
 The Senate intervened, ousted him by coup and ordered his arrest.
 To avoid this Nero committed suicide, aided by his trusty servant.
 The 40 meter high statue of himself was renovated into one dedicated to the Sun God.

 After Nero's death his name lived on in infamy, not least because everyone at the time not in his personal circle absolutely hated him.
-The aristocratic pagan writers of his day and the subsequent centuries loathed him for his affronts to Roman dignity—particularly his love of acting and the stage, seen as low pursuits—and the Christians who took charge 300 years later identified him with evil on account of his persecutions of the early Christians.note He is still seen as the prime example of a bad and mad emperor, while at the same being perhaps the most famous Roman emperor to the general public (save perhaps Augustus).
+The aristocratic pagan writers of his day and the subsequent centuries loathed him for his affronts to Roman dignity — particularly his love of acting and the stage, seen as low pursuits — and the Christians who took charge 300 years later identified him with evil on account of his persecutions of the early Christians.note He is still seen as the prime example of a bad and mad emperor, while at the same being perhaps the most famous Roman emperor to the general public (save perhaps Augustus).
 More recent historians have started to doubt whether Nero's reputation wasn't just the result of some serious badmouthing.
-By all means the guy was cruel, unhinged, and dangerously power-hungry, but several of the stories about him are certainly false.
+By all accounts the guy was cruel, unhinged, and dangerously power-hungry, but several of the stories about him are certainly false.

 Tropes as portrayed in fiction:

-- The Antichrist: In the Book of Revelation, the author St. John of Patmos states that the Number of the Beast is 666 (or possibly 616, depending on the translation), and that learned men can use it to figure out the name of the guy he is talking about.
+- The Antichrist: In the Book of Revelation, the author St. John of Patmos states that the Number of the Beast is 666 (or possibly 616, depending on the translation), and that learned men can use it to figure out the name of the guy he is talking about (or that the people he was actually sending the letter to would understand the code he was speaking in).
 Many biblical scholars are in agreement that this is code (in Hebrew gematria and / or Greek isopsephy) for Nero, though there is some puzzlement about this as Revelation was likely written after the death of Nero.
 Some believe it refers to the then-reigning Emperor Domitian, who was considered to be depraved and acting like Nero by his critics, others that it refers to the conspiracy belief that Nero was actually still alive somewhere and might return.
 Incidentally, Nero was the guy who exiled St. John to Patmos, which is another reason for thinking he was talking about him.

 - Back from the Dead: After Nero's suicide in 68, there was a widespread belief, especially in the eastern provinces, that he was not dead and somehow would return.
 This belief came to be known as the Nero Redivivus Legend.